 Once you have a Google service account created, you can enable the G Suite integration:

-- Check Enable G Suite service account box.
+- Scroll to Enable G Suite service account box.

 - Click Edit service-account key.

 - Copy and paste the contents from the .json file that Google provided when you set up your service account into this field.

 When users open Google Drive from Echo for the first time, they may be asked to verify the access, sign into their account, indicate which account, etc. Review the possible requests pictured here.

 Users' browsers must allow Google to popup windows.